Homosexuality in medieval Europe: Art

-A single courtly love poem exists, written by one Bieiris de Romans and addressed to another woman named Mary, which several scholars have argued is in fact expressing homosexual female love.
+A single courtly love poem exists, "Na Maria, pretz e fina valors" ("Lady Maria, in your merit and distinction"), written by one Bieiris de Romans and addressed to another woman named Mary, which several scholars have argued is in fact expressing homosexual female love.
 The issue is heavily debated in scholarship, however, as nothing else is known about Bieiris (Beatrice) other than the poem itself.
 Some scholars argue that she was writing on behalf of a man, others that she was simply playing with the format and using the same register of affectionate language common in everyday society at the time: the poem never mentions "kissing" Mary but only praising her character, making it unclear if the "love" that Beatrice was expressing was romantic or platonic.
 A counter-argument made by other scholarship is that the very fact Beatrice chose to use a poetic format so traditionally used to express romantic love means she must have known it would be understood as expressing a romantic context.